Homotopy Comomentum Maps in Multisymplectic Geometry: The category of graded vector spaces

 Note that this isomorphism realizes precisely the \emph{universal property of tensor products of vector spaces}.
 It is not difficult to see that $\Hom_{\Vect}(V,[W,L])$ consists of functions from $V\times W$ to $L$ which are separately linear in both of the two entries \ie coincides with the set of $L$-valued bilinear maps $\text{Multi}(V,W;L)$ .

 \item $\Vect$ is an Abelian category.
 Being enriched in vector spaces, $\Vect$ is in particular an ab-enriched category, also called pre-additive.
-The further condition that for any linear maps is possible to define a kernel and a cokernel ultimately makes $\Vect$ Abelian. \end{itemize} \end{remark}
+The further condition that one can always define a kernel and a cokernel for any linear maps, ultimately makes $\Vect$ Abelian. \end{itemize} \end{remark}

 \begin{remark}[Specializing the general theory of graded objects] Most of the structures explained in section \ref{Section:GradedObjects} specialize to the category $\Vect^{\mathbb{Z}}$; in particular: \begin{itemize} \item The category $\Vect^{\mathbb{Z}}$ is complete and cocomplete.
 Limits are defined component-wise.
 For instance there is a zero object